-Looked After Children

-How do you support SEN children who are looked after by the Local Authority?
+Looked After Children Looked After Children Looked after by the Local Authority?

 If a child is looked after by the local authority they will have a Care Plan and Personalised Education Plan (PEP).

 Termly PEP meetings take place and involve the parents/carers, foster carers, class teacher, Asistant Headteacher for Inclusion, Social Workers and a representative from the Virtual School.
 The PEP will ensure that children within the school have access to the appropriate support both educationally, emotionally, socially and physically.